Skip to Content

 Integrator notes

-• For on-chain rewards accounting, ShareholderRoyalties uses totalVeBiasScaled() after ve.checkpointTotalVe() so the denominator matches VeClaimNFT’s processed bias model exactly.
+• For onchain rewards accounting, ShareholderRoyalties uses totalVeBiasScaled() after ve.checkpointTotalVe() so the denominator matches VeClaimNFT’s processed bias model exactly.

 • ShareholderRoyalties reconstructs delayed rewards from getShareholderLockParams(user) plus historical flush timestamps.